noClaps/blog/sites/docs/src/content/docs/packages/icons.md

 ### `name`

-The name passed to the `<Icon />` component is the icon that is returned.
+The name passed to the Icon component is the icon that is returned.
 For instance, if the name `moon` is passed to the component, then the following SVG is returned:

 ```xml
 <svg